keithalpichi/keithalpichi.github.io/src/data/articles/2019-04-28-learning-go-for-nodejs-engineers-part-2.md

 }
 ```

-We can now provide the function any types that satisfy this interface.
+We can now provide the function any type that satisfies this interface.

 ```
 Shout(Human) // returns "Hello!"